buchenberg/nimas2pdf/README.md

 ## Development Status

-This application has been recently updated with a modern UI and improved functionality.
+✅ **FULLY FUNCTIONAL** - This application has been successfully migrated from Java Swing to JavaFX and is working perfectly on all platforms.
 It's actively maintained and includes:
-- Complete Swing-based user interface
+- Complete JavaFX 21.0.2-based user interface
 - Proper error handling and user feedback
 - Configurable image processing options
 - Comprehensive logging and debugging support
+- Cross-platform compatibility (Windows, macOS, Linux)
+- Working conversion functionality with real-time progress updates

 ## Requirements

-- **Java**: JDK 11 or later
+- **Java**: JDK 17 or later (required for JavaFX)
 - **Maven**: 3.6+ for building
 - **Memory**: Minimum 512MB RAM recommended
 - **Disk Space**: At least 100MB free space